bustle/sammie/README.md

 This will initialize a basic SAM template, deploy it, and open a browser with your function served over https!

+### Commands

+`sammie init <name>`: Initialize a SAM project with a project <name>
+Options:
+`-y, --yaml`: Generate yaml for SAM template.
+Defaults to json, because javascript.

+`sammie deploy`: Deploy a SAM project
+Options:
+`-t, --template` Path to the SAM template.
+Defaults to `sam.json` in the current directory.

 ### Bootstrapping existing SAM projects

-If you already have a SAM template, you can simply use `sammie deploy` for a simplified deployment.
+If you already have a SAM template, you can use `sammie deploy` for a simplified deployment.
-By default, it looks for the template at `sam.json`.
-You can adjust this with `sammie deploy --template ./src/config/aws-sam.json`
-Make sure to add the following `Parameters` to your template so it knows where to deploy:
+Make sure to the following `Parameters` to your template so sammie knows where to deploy:

 ```json
 "Parameters": {